Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Green Bay's games this season have gone over 43.5 points seven of 12 times.
+- Green Bay and its opponents have gone over the current 43-point total in seven of 12 games (58.3%) this season.

+- Chicago and its opponents have combined to score more than 43 points in four of 13 games this season.

-- The 43.5 over/under in this game is 0.2 points higher than the 43.3 average total in Bears games this season.
+- The 43-point over/under for this game is 0.3 points below the 43.3 points per game average total in Bears games this season.

 Packers stats and trends

-- In Green Bay's 12 games this season, it has 10 wins against the spread.
+- Green Bay has 10 wins against the spread in 12 games this year.

-- The Packers covered the spread in their only game when favored by 11.5 points or more.

-- Green Bay's games this year have hit the over on four of 12 set point totals (33.3%).
+- Green Bay's games this year have eclipsed the over/under in 33.3% of its opportunities (four times in 12 games with a set point total).

+- The Packers score 23.6 points per game, comparable to the 23.9 per matchup the Bears allow.

-- When Green Bay puts up more than 23.9 points, it is 8-1 against the spread and 8-1 overall.
+- When Green Bay records more than 23.9 points, it is 8-1 against the spread and 8-1 overall.

-- Green Bay is 6-1 against the spread and 6-1 overall when the team piles up over 327.9 yards.
+- Green Bay is 6-1 against the spread and 6-1 overall when the team picks up over 327.9 yards.

 - This year, the Packers have 10 turnovers, one fewer than the Bears have takeaways (11).